 - Get active

 Remember to get active!
 When you’re spending so much time at home it is easy to stay inside and lose the daily activity you once had in your routine.
 I like to make small goals for myself that help me keep exercise a part of my week.
 I try to get 30 minutes of continuous exercise at least 3 times a week.
 I’m not in the best shape, but I go on walks a lot and have even started getting back into running shape with a trick using music.
 I started by running one song then walking one and alternating until I went my desired distance.
-Then maybe next week you run two songs and walk one.
-Pretty soon you’re running the whole distance!
+Then the next week I ran to two songs and walked one.
+Pretty soon I was running the whole distance!
 I just ran two miles without stopping for the first time in 3 years using this system.
 Exercise is a great way to relieve stress and anxiety too.

 - Limit screen time

 I know that with virtual classes it is harder than ever to limit screen time but it is important to give your eyes a break.
 Setting aside time dedicated to reading, art, sports, cooking, exercise or something screen free will make a world of a difference.
 If it is too hard to limit your screen time then take advantage of the blue light filter that most devices have.
 It is often called “night shift/mode” and takes some of the blue light out of the screen.
 This makes it easier on your eyes and helps prevent headaches due to too much screen time.